What to do, why and when

 There are also many less serious health problems that affect people as they age that can be traced back to lifestyle choices made earlier in life.
 This is often because people feel healthy and ignore the fact that good current health does not mean good future health.
 As a result, a lot of people remain reactive and fail to take the steps that are needed to build resilience.

-1.3 How to increase your chances of lasting good health
+1.3 How to predict and “future-proof” your health

-1. Even when health problems develop silently, there are often early warning signs that we need to recognise: Early warning signs.
+(3).
+Even when health problems develop silently, there are often early warning signs that we need to recognise so early action can be taken: Early warning signs (below).

 Predictors of future health